Opened 7 years ago

 Change History (9)

-comment:1 follow-up: Changed 7 years ago by hkiel
+comment:1 by Henning Kiel, 7 years ago

 Would it be even feasible to generate a list of all Libraries, so that you can select either all, none or specific libraries?
 I have 30 computers at uni to update, so time really matters to me.